keboola/app-embeddings/README.md

   - ./CUSTOM_FOLDER:/data
 ```

-Clone this repository, initialize the workspace, and run the component with the following command:
+Clone this repository, initialize the workspace, and run the component with the following commands:

 ```
 git clone git@github.com:keboola/app-transformation-lanceDB-embeddings.git